shmulik-willinger/behavioral_cloning/writeup.md

 **Training Strategy**

-I used the images as the feature set, and the steering measurments as the lables set for training the model.
+I used the images as the feature set, and the steering measurments as the labels set for training the model.

-The overall strategy for deriving a model architecture was to start with a known self-driving car model.

-My first step was to use a convolution neural network model similar to the [nVidia architecture](https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/nvidia.jpg).
+The overall strategy was to start with a known self-driving car model, so I used a convolution neural network model similar to the [nVidia architecture](https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/nvidia.jpg).
 I thought this model might be appropriate because it was built and designed as a self-driving car model.
 The original model architecture looks as Follow:

  ![]( https://github.com/shmulik-willinger/behavioral_cloning/blob/master/readme_img/nvidia.png?raw=true)

 Ideally, the model will make good predictions on both the training and validation sets.
 The implication is that when the network sees an image, it can successfully predict what angle was being driven at that moment.

 **Approach taken for finding the solution**

-Because this model is a regression network (and not classification) and I what it to minimize the error between the steering measurment that the network predict and the truth steering, so I used 'mean suared error' for the loss function (instead the cross-antropy) since it's a good function for it.
+Because this model is a regression network (and not classification) I what it to minimize the error between the steering measurment that the network predict and the truth steering, so I used 'mean squared error' for the loss function (and not the cross-antropy) since it's a good function for it.

 I randomly shuffled the data and split off 20% for a validation set.

-After training the model I run the simulator to see how well the car was driving around track one.
-In the first Attempts the car was swerving from side to side and couldn't drive correctlly, and there were a few spots (esspecialy on sharp curves) where the vehicle fell off the track or even to the lack.
+After training the model I ran the simulator to see how well the car was driving around track one.
+In the first attempts the car was swerving from side to side and couldn't drive correctlly, and there were a few spots (esspecialy on sharp curves) where the vehicle fell off the track.
 To improve the driving behavior in these cases, I took more capture images as a datasets only in the curves.
-Then I continued tuning parameters and layers values in the model, and run the simulator on the train results to compare the changes.
+Then I continued tuning parameters and layers values in the model, and ran the simulator on the train results to compare the changes.

 I noticed that the training loss and validation loss are both high, so I perform the following:
 * In order to normalize the data I added a layer in the model to divide each pixel by 255 (max value) which will get the value range between 0 to 1.